HailstormLabs/Homebrew/D&D5E/Classes/Dragon Aspect.md

 >> ### 1: Boiling Blood
 >>If you are hit by a melee attack and the attacker is within 5 feet, the attacker takes fire damage equal to your proficiency bonus.
 >
->> ### 6: Larger Than Life
+>> ### 6: Scorch & Torch
->> You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift and you have advantage on saving throws against affects that would cause you to be moved against your will.
+>> You learn the [Produce Flame](http://dnd5e.wikidot.com/spell:produce-flame) cantrip, but the range of the attack is increased to 60 feet and the flame sheds bright light for 20 feet and dim light for an additional 20 feet.
 >
 >> ### 10: Personality Surge
 >> When you make an Athletics or Intimidation check, you can choose to do so at advantage.
 You can use this ability a number of times equal to your proficiency bonus.
 You regain all uses when you complete a short or long rest.